 In the middle ages, the Sultan's harem used to chew mastic as breath freshener, for its cosmetic and healing properties.

-Later on, American Indians chewed resin from spruce trees and the first settlers of New England in America realised it’s potential and started to sell the first chewing-gum in 1848 as “The State of Maine Pure Spruce Gum.”
-And apparently, to this date, it is still sold!
+Later on, American Indians chewed resin from spruce trees and the first settlers of New England in America soon realised it's potential.
+American named John B. Curtisand started to sell the first chewing-gum in 1848 as "The State of Maine Pure Spruce Gum."
+And apparently, to this date, it is still being sold!

 The traditional set up of a Victorian Sweets Shop